Not All Heroes Wear Capes

-Not All Heroes Wear Capes (stylized in all caps) is the debut studio album by American record producer Metro Boomin.
-It was released on by Boominati Worldwide and Republic Records on November 2, 2018.
-The album features guest appearances from Gucci Mane, Travis Scott, 21 Savage, Swae Lee, Gunna, Young Thug, Wizkid, J. Balvin, Offset, Kodak Black, and Drake.
+Not All Heroes Wear Capes (stylized in all caps) is the debut solo studio album by American record producer Metro Boomin.
+It was released by Boominati Worldwide and Republic Records on November 2, 2018.
+The album features guest appearances from Gucci Mane, Travis Scott, 21 Savage, Swae Lee, Gunna, Young Thug, Wizkid, J Balvin, Offset, Kodak Black, and Drake.
 The deluxe edition of the album was released, consisting of the instrumental versions of all songs from the standard edition on November 6, 2018.
 The album is the first part of a trilogy, with the second part being its sequel, Metro's second studio album, Heroes & Villains, which was released on December 2, 2022.

-Background

-In April 2018, Metro appeared to announce his "retirement" from music production on his Instagram page, changing his bio to "Retired record producer/DJ."
-However, he had garnered production credits on other albums that were released later that year.

 Release and promotion

 On June 23, 2017, Metro released the lead single of the album, "No Complaints", which features American rapper Offset and Canadian rapper Drake.
 On October 26, 2018, multiple billboards appeared in Atlanta and New York depicting Metro Boomin as a "missing person".
 It was later revealed to be a teaser for the new full-length project Not All Heroes Wear Capes, cryptically teased as a solo album.
 The cover and track list were unveiled by 21 Savage on his Instagram page.
 It was then announced on October 31, 2018.
 On January 29, 2019, "Space Cadet", which features American rapper Gunna, was released to rhythmic contemporary radio on January 29, 2019, as the album's second single.